konfound-project/konfound/joss-paper/paper.md

     ## For models fit in R, consider use of konfound().

-The output indicates that to invalidate the inference, approximately 60% of the estimated effect of the predictor of interest would have to be due to bias in this model to invalidate this inference.
-Equivalently, 60 out of 100 cases would have to be replaced with zero effect cases in order to invalidate this inference.
-See [@frank2013; @frank2021] for guidelines on evaluating the RIR relative to the bias accounted for by observed covariates or published norms.
+## Doing and Learning More

-# Doing and Learning More
+We have created a website including a Shiny interactive web application at [http://konfound-it.com](http://konfound-it.com) that can be applied to linear models, 2x2 tables resulting corresponding to treatment and control by success and failure conditions, and logistic regression models.
+Additional documentation on the R package and future extensions will be available at this website.

-We have created a Shiny interactive web application at <http://konfound-it.com/> that can be applied to linear models, 2 x 2 tables resulting corresponding to treatment and control by success and failure conditions, and logistic regression models (functionality for designs including mediation, differences in difference, and regression discontinuity are under development).
 We are also developing extensions of the sensitivity analysis techniques described in this paper, including preserving the standard error [@frank2023] and calculating the coefficient of proportionality [@frank2022] for ITCV analyses.
-Additional documentation on the R package and future extensions will be available at <https://konfound-project.github.io/konfound/>.
+Functionality for designs including mediation, differences in difference, and regression discontinuity are presently under development.

-# Acknowledgements
+## Acknowledgements

 The research reported here was supported by the Institute of Education Sciences, U.S. Department of Education, through Grant R305D220022 to Michigan State University.
 The opinions expressed are those of the authors and do not represent views of the Institute or the U.S. Department of Education.

-# References
+## References